milovanderlinden/blackarch-site/_posts/2015-06-17-new-mirror.md

 ---
 layout: post
-title: New Vietnam mirror added!
+title: Mirror in Vietnam
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [archlinuxvn.org](archlinuxvn.org) for becoming a mirror.